 Enterprise Florida has an agreement (the "DEO Agreement") with the Florida Department of Economic Opportunity (the "DEO") for the State Small Business Credit Initiative ("SSBCI").
 The SSBCI was created by Congress, and funds were appropriated to the United States Department of the Treasury to be allocated and disbursed to States that have created capital programs for small businesses.
 The United States Department of the Treasury allocated funds to the State of Florida which then funded the Florida Venture Capital Program through the DEO as an agency of the State of Florida.
-The Florida Venture Capital Program utilizes SSBCI to provide direct investments in Florida businesses.
-Enterprise Florida has passed through \$41,907,900 of SSBCI funding to FOF.
-Net assets of the Florida Venture Capital Program amounted to \$48,371,602, of which \$36,705,087 consisted of direct investments in fifteen privately held companies at June 30, 2020.
+The Florida Venture Capital Program utilizes SSBCI to provide direct investments in Florida Venture Capital Program amounted to \$51,305,279, of which \$34,212,708 consisted of direct investments in fifteen privately held companies at June 30, 2021.

-Florida Venture Capital Program program services expenses include legal, accounting, insurance, other necessary expenses and an annual fund manager fee of \$1,257,237 (3% of program funding), which are accrued until program returns are available to pay accrued fees.
-FOF also incurs a deal by deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any investment, amounting to \$7,797 for the year ended June 30, 2020, which, in addition to \$64,621 from prior years, is payable.
+Florida Venture Capital Program program services expenses include legal, accounting, insurance, other necessary expenses and an annual fund manager fee of \$1,257,237 (3% of program funding), which were accrued until program returns were available to pay accrued fees.
+FOF also incurred a deal by deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any investment, amounting to \$2,572,836 for the year ended June 30, 2021, which, in addition to \$64,621 from prior years, is payable.